 At its core, NetSuite integration works by using Application Programming Interfaces, or APIs, to let different software systems talk to each other.
 Think of an API as a translator that allows your e-commerce platform to understand and share information with your NetSuite accounting module, and vice versa.
 NetSuite offers several ways to build these connections, including modern REST APIs and other web services.
 When set up, these integrations run in the background, automatically syncing data based on predefined rules.
 For example, a customer purchase on your website can instantly trigger updates in your inventory levels, financial records, and CRM, all without anyone lifting a finger.

-Your Guide to NetSuite Integration Methods
+Choosing Your NetSuite Integration Method

 When it comes to connecting NetSuite with your other business systems, you have a few different paths you can take.
 Think of these as different tools in your toolbox, each suited for a specific job.
 Some methods are great for real-time, two-way communication, while others are better for moving large batches of data.
 Understanding the main options helps you choose the right approach for your specific goals, whether you’re syncing inventory levels across platforms or connecting your project management software.